imayuyu/waste-sorting-helper-server/README.md

        ]
        ```

-   - A dustbin ID that does not exist will cause `404 Not Found`.
+   - A user ID that does not exist will cause `404 Not Found`.

 5. Retrieve the credit of a user (not implemented).